 Detecting short phrases is difficult for both humans and machines, especially in presence of noise and echo.
 Most well-known wake words have at least six phonemes: "OK Google" has eight phonemes and "Alexa" has six.
 Choosing a wake phrase with fewer than six phonemes is not recommended, because it is harder to detect and more likely to produce false positives.

 A short wake word can can be made more effective by prepending it with e.g. "Hey", or "OK".
 These prefixes also can also help make it unambiguous that the wake phrase was intended to be triggered, and not simply a part regular speech that accidentally matched the wake phrase.

 Avoid Long Phrases

 There is a trend to use shorter wake phrases.
-For example, Amazon has only single-word wake phrases and Google moved from "Ok Google Now" to "Ok Google".
-Long and multi-word wake phrases are cumbersome and can result in a poor user experience.
+For example, Amazon has only single-word wake phrases and Google moved from "OK Google Now" to "OK Google".
+Longer multi-word wake phrases are cumbersome and can result in a poor user experience.